emilymcdaniel/Election_Analysis/README.md

 ## Overview
 In this analysis, 3 candidates ran in an election, and 3 counties particpated.
 This analysis provides a snapshot of the total turnout for this election, voter turnout by county, and votes recevied by each candidate, along with the election higlights by County and Candidate.

-Please find the file containing the script here: [Up to 7](https://github.com/emilymcdaniel/Election_Analysis/blob/main/Up%20to%207.txt)
+Please find the file containing the script here: [Deliverable 1](https://github.com/emilymcdaniel/Election_Analysis/blob/main/Up%20to%207.txt)
 ---
 ## Election: Audit Results
 ### Candidate Results